masamitsu-murase/deform_conv2d_onnx_exporter/README.md

 ## Overview

-This module enables to export `deform_conv2d` in PyTorch.
+This module enables you to export `deform_conv2d` in PyTorch.

 At this moment, in August 2021, PyTorch 1.9.0 and torchvision 0.10.0 does not support exporting `deform_conv2d` into ONNX, so I implemented this module.